gbif/hp-gb32/programme.md

 *The meeting is open to Governing Board delegates, GBIF committee members and and invited observers*

 **Hosted dinner**
-Time: 19:30-
+Time: 18:30-22:00
 Venue: [RBINS, Dinosaur Gallery](https://www.naturalsciences.be/en/museum/exhibitions-view/239/394/390)

-*All Governing Board delegates, GBIF committee members and invited observers are invited to join the dinner in the Dinosaur Gallery at the RBINS*
+*All Governing Board delegates, GBIF committee members and invited observers are invited to join the dinner*

+*The Royal Belgian Institute for Natural Sciences will welcome you for an informal cocktail and seated dinner in its prestigious Dinosaur Gallery.
+Before the diner, participants will have the opportunity to walk through the Dinosaur Gallery where the famous Belgian dinosaurs, the Bernissart Iguanodons, have the place of honour.
+Upon request, more detailed information will be delivered by Museum guides.*

 ### Wednesday 5 October 2022
 **Governing Board meeting Day 3**